BirdboyBolu/server-configs-apache/README.md

 * **MAMP PRO**.
 On the main screen, click the `Apache` tab and ensure that all the required modules are 'checked', indicating they are enabled.

 * **WampServer**.
-If you have installed WampServer just click on the icon in the task bar then <kbd>Apache</kbd> section then <kbd>modules</kbd> section.
+If you have installed WampServer, click on the icon in the task bar then <kbd>Apache</kbd> section then <kbd>modules</kbd> section.
-   You will be presented with a list of modules.
-Simply click on a module name to enable it.
+   You will receive a list of modules.
+Click on a module name to enable it.
 WampServer will automatically restart the Apache service after you enable a module.